NeoGeographyToolkit/StereoPipeline/docs/tools/multi_stereo.rst

 0.005 meters.
 Later some of these choices will be automated, or scale-independent parameters will be provided.

-In future versions of this tool, undistortion of input images may be optional.

 There are three steps happening above, namely:

 * stereo: Runs ``parallel_stereo`` (:numref:`parallel_stereo`) and